ppavank83/Loan-Eligibility-Prediction/README.md

 # The Flow of project is As Follows:

 1.Problem Definition and Data Collection:
-    Clearly define the problem we want to solve.
+  	  a) Clearly define the problem we want to solve.
-	  Collect the Dataset
+	  b) Collect the Dataset
 2.Data Preprocessing:
-	  Clean the data.
+	  a) Clean the data.
 3.Exploratory Data Analysis (EDA):
-	  Visualize the data (histograms, scatter plots, etc.).
+	  a) Visualize the data (histograms, scatter plots, etc.).
-	  Understand the distribution of features.
+	  b) Understand the distribution of features.
-	  Identify patterns, correlations, and anomalies.
+	  c) Identify patterns, correlations, and anomalies.
 4.Feature Engineering:
-	  Select relevant features based on domain knowledge and Insights from EDA.
+	  a) Select relevant features based on domain knowledge and Insights from EDA.
 5.Data Splitting:
-	  Divide the data into training, validation, and test sets.
+	  a) Divide the data into training, validation, and test sets.
 6.Model Selection:
-	  Choose appropriate algorithms
+	  a) Choose appropriate algorithms
 7.Model Training & Evaluation:
-	  Train the selected model using the training data.
+	  a) Train the selected model using the training data.
-	  Evaluate the model’s performance using validation data (accuracy, precision, recall, etc.).
+	  b) Evaluate the model’s performance using validation data (accuracy, precision, recall, etc.).
 8.Model Tuning:
-	  Optimize model hyperparameters
+	  a) Optimize model hyperparameters
 9.Model Validation and Visualization:
-	  Validate the tuned model on the test set.
+	  a) Validate the tuned model on the test set.
-	  Visualize model predictions and compare them with actual values.
+	  b) Visualize model predictions and compare them with actual values.
 10.Conclusions:
-	  Analyse the model’s performance.
+	  a) Analyse the model’s performance.
-	  Draw conclusions based on the results.
+	  b) Draw conclusions based on the results.

 # Data Set:
 The dataset we're using here is from Kaggel (i.e. https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset)

 Features of the Dataset
       FEATURE NAME                	  DESCRIPTION
 1.  loan_id			        :Unique Id of Loan
 2.  no_of_dependents 	          	:Number of Dependents of the Applicant
 3.  education		                :Education of the Applicant (Graduate/Not Graduate)
 4.  self_employed	              	:Employment Status of the Applicant (Yes/No)
 5.  income_annum	              	:Annual Income of the Applicant
 6.  loan_amount		              	:Applied Loan Amount
 7.  loan_term			        :Loan Term in Years
 8.  cibil_score		              	:Credit Score of the applicant
 9.  residential_assets_value	        :Residential Assets Value of the Applicant
 10. commercial_assets_value	        :Commerical Assets Value of the Applicant
 11. luxury_assets_value		        :Luxury Assets Value of the Applicant
 12. bank_asset_value		        :Current Bank Balance of the Applicant
 13. loan_status			        :Loan Approval Status (Approved/Rejected)

 # Current Status